joonyoung-cv/DistributedTensorFlowExample/README.md

 ## References
 * The network architecture from [@ischlag](https://github.com/ischlag/distributed-tensorflow-example).
 However, not exactly the same.
 For example, TensorFlow graph is a little bit different.
 * Some functions and ideas come from OpenAI's [universe-starter-agent](https://github.com/openai/universe-starter-agent).
-However, the code does not suppor GPU.
+However, the original code does not support GPU usage.